Bosmansc/BlackCrowsScript/README.md

 # BlackCrowsScript
 Automated Python script to track the sales price of a set of skis.
+An email is sent when the ski sales price has fallen.

 ## Windows Task Scheduler Settings